kjavvor/kjavvor/README.md

 # 💫 **Hello, World!**
 ## Welcome to my profile!

+🌟 **About Me:**

+Currently enrolled as a **Computer Science** student at **Warsaw University of Technology**, I am on the lookout for a junior position as a **Deep Learning Engineer** or **Data Scientist**.
+My commitment to my studies and projects in the field reflects my dedication and hard work.
+I am always on a quest to enhance my skills and am not satisfied with just meeting expectations; I strive to surpass them and truly enjoy the work I do.
+Eager to demonstrate my capabilities, I am ready to become an invaluable asset to your team, confident in my ability to achieve excellent outcomes.

 🚀 **I'm currently working on:**<br>

 **Generating and identifying deepfake alterations in video content**<br>